scc-digitalhub/sdk-docs/docs/reference/runtimes/modelserve.md

 ### Task

-The modelserve runtime introduces one tasks of kind `serve` that allows you to deploy ML models on Kubernetes or locally.
+A `Task` of kind `serve` allows you to deploy ML models on Kubernetes or locally.
 A `Task` is created with the `run()` method, so it's not managed directly by the user.
 The parameters for the task creation are passed directly to the `run()` method, and may vary depending on the kind of task.

 #### Task parameters